hallowelt/mediawiki-docker-dev/README.md

 `cd mediawiki-docker-dev && mkdir mediawiki`

-`docker-composer build && docker-composer up`
+`docker-compose build && docker-compose up`

 Go to: http://localhost:8180/bluespice to access your wiki, the WikiSysop password is in the WikiSysop_password.txt file of your mounted webdirectory in ./mediawiki/bluespice/.